TestShiftProject/testshiftproject.github.io/visualizing-amplification.md

 ## Step 2: Amplifying JUnit Tests within IntelliJ - Test Cube Plugin
 To integrate amplification into the development process we created an IntelliJ Plugin that amplifies your test cases without leaving your IDE!
-Find out more about the [Test Cube Plugin](https://github.com/TestShiftProject/test-cube).
+Find out more about the [Test Cube Plugin](https://github.com/TestShiftProject/test-cube) or install it from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/14678-test-cube).

 [Write us](mailto:c.e.brandt@tudelft.nl?subject=[TestShift]%20Test%20Cube%20Plugin%20Feedback) if you have any ideas / issues / feature requests!